 DSC's Subject Matter Specialists are sector leaders in their fields.

-Kylie completed her PhD in 2007, and has over 15 years experience working in the mental health, disability and aged care sectors.
-She has a professional commitment to improving the care and support of people with a disability and has extensive experience designing, implementing and evaluating mental health programs.
+Kylie completed her PhD in 2007, is an NDIS brainiac and is doubly brainiac-y on all things NDIS mental health.
+She has over 15 years experience working in the mental health, disability and aged care sectors.
+She has extensive experience designing, implementing and evaluating mental health programs.
 Through her experience as a carer of her brother-in-law, Kylie has also developed a passion for assisting organisations to develop Specialist Disability Accommodation.

-In the course of her work and studies, Kylie has developed advanced skills in the management and development of staff, program design and establishment, stakeholder and consumer engagement, as well as budget management.
-More recently, these skills have been utilised to assist organisations transition to the NDIS through the development of business transition plans, new policies and processes, and organisation registration.
+In the course of her work and studies, Kylie has developed advanced skills in the management and development of staff, program design and establishment, stakeholder and consumer engagement, and budget management.

 INSIGHT IN ACTION